IainDK/CV/README.md

 Working as part of a medium-sized team, my main focus was to help further develop Granite's renewal department.
 This was achieved by reviewing risks and innovating new ways to increase the retention rate.
 Day-to-day responsibilities included working directly with the underwriter to help set competitive renewal rates, selling insurance policies to other brokers, and advising junior members of staff on a range of topics.

+- Studied for and passed my CII qualification.
 - Achieved rapid career progression from my initial role as a junior sales agent.
 - Helped the company break their highest ever retention rate multiple times.
-- One of a small group of people selected to operate the HAVEN line, a line dedicated to dealing with a broad range of topics, including complaints and fraudulent activity.
 - Best closing ratio out of a team of 15.
-- Studied for and passed my CII qualification.
+- Provided IT support for my team.

+## Interests

+Tech, finance, eSports, traveling and football.
+I'm also an avid film fan, watching over 70 films in cinema each year alone.